microsoft/onnxruntime/BUILD.md

 "target" to describe the type of system for which GCC produce code When not cross compiling, usually "build" = "host" = "target".
 When you do cross compile, usually "build" = "host" != "target".
 For example, you may build GCC on x86_64, then run GCC on x86_64, then generate binaries that target aarch64.
 In this case,"build" = "host" = x86_64 Linux, target is aarch64 Linux.

-Then you can either build GCC from source code by yourself, or get a prebuilt one from a vendor like Ubuntu, linaro.
+You can either build GCC from source code by yourself, or get a prebuilt one from a vendor like Ubuntu, linaro.
 Choosing the same compiler version as your target operating system is best.
 If ths is not possible, choose the latest stable one and statically link to the GCC libs.

 When you get the compiler, run `aarch64-linux-gnu-gcc -v` This should produce an output like below: